danielChuks/unique-number-dappGame/workshop.md

 **Stop!** Write down the problem description as a comment

-      My game involves two player: one player starts the game another enact or join the game
+      My game involves two player: one player starts the game another joins the game

-      Creator of the game stipulate the amount or price they want to set for a each round of the game and the other player accept the said amount staked by the creator
+      Creator of the game stipulate the amount or price they want to set for each round of the game and the other player accept the said amount staked by the creator

       Creator won't know any other information about the game so also the other player.